UMWEDU/umw-finaid-sync/_pages/scholarship-opportunities.md

 <h3>Scholarships from non-UMW Sources</h3>
 Students can receive scholarships from non-UMW sources - high school, religious organization, etc. Along with the scholarship check, the donor should be sure to indicate the student recipient’s name and student ID number.<del></del>
 <h3>Scholarships for UMW Employee Children</h3>
 Scholarships are available for employee’s dependent children.
-In order to be eligible for this opportunity, students will want to submit the Online Scholarship Manager Application (<a href="http://umw.scholarships.ngwebsolutions.com/">http://umw.scholarships.ngwebsolutions.com</a>).
+In order to be eligible for this opportunity, students will want to submit the <a href="http://umw.scholarships.ngwebsolutions.com">Online Scholarship Manager Application</a>.
 For any questions regarding these scholarship opportunities, please contact the Office of Financial Aid at (540) 654-2468 or <a href="mailto:finaid@umw.edu">finaid@umw.edu</a> .